NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Architectural Patterns/Distributed Systems & Communication.md

 > > + distributed application
 >
 > > [!danger] Problem
-> > + how to provide services (resources, content, ...) to multiple distributed clients
+> > + how to provide resources (services, content, ...) to multiple remote clients
 >
 > > [!example] Forces
 > > + availability of resources limited but needed by multiple clients
-> > + service provided by single, centralized provider
+> > + service should be provided by single, centralized provider
 > > + clients lack processing power or resources
 > > + number of requests unknown
 >